Kernix13/beginner-git-commands/LEARN_CONTRIBUTING.md

 fix(curriculum): tests for the do...while loop challenge
 ```

-determine the type, scope (optional), and description:
+Determine the type, scope (optional), and description:

 | Type     | Description                                                  |
 | :------- | :----------------------------------------------------------- |